If you can’t find the answer to your question below, please email firstname.lastname@example.org or call (765) 494-9712.

-In the advanced sales period (summer), Friends of Convocations are seated first according to the Priority Points System.
-Friends’ orders must be received by June 15, 2012, in order to be eligible for priority seating.
+During the Friends presale (May 22-June 13), Friends of Convocations are seated first according to the Priority Points System.
+Friends’ orders must be received by June 13, 2014, in order to be eligible for priority seating.
 Click here to learn more about Friends of Convocations and the Priority Points System.
 All other orders are processed in the order they are received, so it is to your benefit to order early.
-After August 10, all patrons will be given the best available seats on date of purchase.
+After July 1, all patrons will be given the best available seats on date of purchase.
 Campus box office staff can assist patrons with their seat options.

 Why do Friends of Convocations get priority seating?